GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 anything, as long at the path exists.
 The "get" means that DRAGONS will get calibrations from that database.
 The "store" option can be added after the "get" to have DRAGONS automatically add new processed calibrations to the database.
-See any of the tutorials to see the calibration manager in action.
+See any of the tutorials to learn how to use the calibration manager.

 On a new installation, you will need to configure ``ds9`` buffer configurations::